You use Instagram to promote your biz, right?

-For you Insta newbies, know that Instagram allows you to use up to 30 hashtags per image (this is negotiable in a sense – more on that in a future post).
+For you Insta newbies, know that Instagram allows you to use up to 30 hashtags per image (at least without employing workarounds).

 To use this list in a way that will bring traffic to your site, you will want to use a variety of hashtags in the different categories.
 You will also want to choose hashtags with varying amounts of posts.

 For now, simply select those hashtags you want to use, using the ‘Category’ and ‘# of Posts…’ to assist you => copy => paste into column A in another (blank) spreadsheet.
 Repeat until you have a list of 30 hashtags.

 You shouldn’t have any blank rows, but if you do, simply delete them.